awsdocs/aws-kms-developer-guide/doc_source/services-secrets-manager.md

   "SecretVersionId": "<version-id>"
   ```

-  For example:
+  For example, if the version ID of the secret is `EXAMPLE1-90ab-cdef-fedc-ba987SECRET1`, the encryption context would include the following pair\.

   ```
   "SecretVersionId": "EXAMPLE1-90ab-cdef-fedc-ba987SECRET1"
   ```

-When you establish or change the CMK for a secret, Secrets Manager sends [GenerateDataKey](http://docs.aws.amazon.com/kms/latest/APIReference/API_GenerateDataKey.html) and [Decrypt](http://docs.aws.amazon.com/kms/latest/APIReference/API_Decrypt.html) requests to AWS KMS to validate that the caller has permission to use the CMK for these operations\.
+When you establish or change the CMK for a secret, Secrets Manager sends [GenerateDataKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_GenerateDataKey.html) and [Decrypt](https://docs.aws.amazon.com/kms/latest/APIReference/API_Decrypt.html) requests to AWS KMS to validate that the caller has permission to use the CMK for these operations\.
 It discards the responses; it does not use them on the secret value\.

 In these validation requests, the value of the `SecretARN` is the actual ARN of the secret, but the `SecretVersionId` value is `RequestToValidateKeyAccess`, as shown in the following example encryption context\.
 This special value helps you to identify validation requests in logs and audit trails\.